Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 The information provided in the reports is solely for the user’s information and convenience and, while thought to be accurate and functional, it’s provided without warranty of any kind.
 It’s the user's responsibility to scrutinize, analyze, interpret, and apply the information properly for any intended purpose.

-Alberta Labour and Immigration strives to ensure the information contained within the reports is accurate.
+We strive to ensure the information contained within the reports is accurate.
 Each report provides a 5-year snapshot at the employer level.
-All data in these reports are drawn from information reported to the WCB by March 31, 2019.
+All injury and fatality data in these reports is drawn from information reported to the WCB by March 31, 2021.
+OHS enforcement data is extracted from an internal system from January 1, 2016 to the present.

 If you have any concern regarding the information contained within the reports, contact the OHS Contact Centre.